Keshav-Jora/CareerOS-Lite/README.md

 ## Current Status

-CareerOS Lite is the current frontend-first version of CareerOS.
-The application focuses on privacy-first local productivity with browser-based storage while future enhancements will continue to improve the experience.
+CareerOS Lite is a frontend-first career productivity application that stores all user data locally using browser localStorage.
+It is designed for students and developers who want a private, responsive dashboard to organize opportunities, certifications, coding progress, notes, and career activities.

 ---